-Sure, you may have some building, machines, and a whole lot of stationary.
+Sure, you may have some buildings, machines, and a whole lot of stationary.
 But these won’t help you much without a bunch of people.

 Similarly, your employees are your customers.